Before New York City rolled out its 311 citizen's complaint line, based on Siebel Systems Call Center Software,

 That's a success story that's not often seen in call center implementations, said experts.
 That's because project managers optimistically assume there will be few, if any, major problems when it's time to test -- and are unpleasantly surprised by the number of errors that inevitably crop up.

-"They say, 'Oops, the configuration didn't quite work the way we thought it would,' and have to go back and
+"They say, 'Oops, the configuration didn't quite work the way we thought it would,' and have to go back and rework it all," said Dan Kostelnik, founding partner and co-CEO at CRP Solutions Inc., of Greenwood Village, Colorado.

 Never underestimate the power of testing